Back to the Future Day: 4 Facts About Media Consumption

 It’s Back to the Future Day!
 October 21, 2015 marks the day Marty McFly time traveled into the future.
-Thirty years ago we got a glimpse of what media consumption would be like in 2015.
+Thirty years ago we got a glimpse of what media consumption would be like today.

 Here are 4 interesting facts about media consumption today: